Spiral to GEO Using an Optimal Finite Maneuver

 Solution

-Use the Optimal Finite Maneuver segment, available with STK's Astrogator capability, and STK's Analysis Workbench capability to transfer a satellite from LEO to GEO along a spiral path.
+Use the STK/Astrogator® capability, a Sparse Nonlinear Optimizer (SNOPT) search profile, and the Analysis Workbench capability's Vector Geometry Tool to transfer a satellite from LEO to GEO along a spiral path with an Optimal Finite Maneuver.

 Upon completion of this tutorial, you will be able to:

-• Build the steps for the Optimal Finite Maneuver.
+• Build the steps for an Optimal Finite Maneuver using a SNOPT search profile

 Watch the following video.
 Then follow the steps below, which incorporate the systems and missions you work on (sample inputs provided).